bmilcs/odin-memory-card/README.md

 The `Game` component contains the bulk of the game flow logic:

-- Click Handler for cards: extracts the clicked card's name through `e.target` dataset attribute `data-cardname`
+- Click Handler for cards: extracts the clicked card's name through `e.target`'s dataset attribute: `data-cardname`
 - Stores an array of previously clicked cards
 - Determines when a round is over, or the same card is clicked twice
-- Keeps track of score: updating score state through props (originating in `App` component)
+- Updates score: state variables through props (originating in `App` component)

-In order to practice using `useEffect()`, the shuffling of cards occurs when the `currentScore` value changes --- after the user clicks on a card:
+In order to practice using `useEffect()`, the shuffling of cards occurs when the `currentScore` value changes --- which is triggered when the user clicks on a card:

 ```js
 useEffect(() => {